[Home] [Election Science]

 Here is a comparison of election methods applied to Alaska's August 2022 Special House Election: Election Methods re 2022 AK Special Election

 The supposed purpose of “ranked-choice voting” is to obtain majority support for the winning candidate.
 But the commonly-used successive elimination method is not a reliable way to achieve that result.
 The only way to ensure majority support for the winning candidate is simply to elect the candidate who has majority support against each of the other candidates.
 And if by chance no candidate has majority support against each of the others, elect the one who comes closest.
 In other words, use ballot rankings to perform a round robin of instant runoffs between each pair of candidates, and elect the one who defeats, or comes closest to defeating, every other candidate.
-This Round Robin Instant Runoff is called “Condorcet Minimax” or “Simpson-Kramer” in academic literature or “Consensus Voting” at https://betterchoices.vote/ .
+This Instant Round Robin is called “(Condorcet) Minimaxor “Simpson-Kramerin academic literature.

-The Round Robin Instant Runoff method is simple, transparent, and yields objectively better electoral results that other currently used or proposed methods.
+The Instant Round Robin method is simple, transparent, and yields objectively better electoral results that other currently used or proposed methods.
 The basic idea is that a candidate (called a Condorcet winner) who is preferred by voters to each of the other individual candidates should be elected.
 Voters may rank candidates in order of preference, or give each candidate a favorability “score”.
 In an election with four candidates, each precinct could report results for all six two-way runoffs, or make a concise 4x4 table showing all of the named candidates in each row and column (the report could be expanded to show top write-in candidates or add “other” to denote all other vote recipients combined).
 A number in each table cell shows how many voters preferred the row “candidate” to the column “opponent”.
 Summing the results from each precinct yields all the information needed for anyone to determine the winner.
 Just find the worst runoff result (strongest opponent) for each candidate.
 The winner is the candidate with the best runoff result against their strongest opponent.
+That candidate is either a Condorcet winner to comes closest to being one.

-If one candidate would defeat all the others in head-to-head runoffs (as is usually the case), this method picks that candidate as the winner (called a “Condorcet” winner).
-In rare cases when every candidate would lose a runoff to at least one of the other candidates, this method chooses the candidate who is “closest” to being a Condorcet winner: the one who would defeat all other opponents with the fewest additional first-choice rankings.
-Round Robin Instant Runoff (Minimax) guarantees that any losing candidate has the weakest possible claim that they should have won instead.
+This method guarantees that any losing candidate has the weakest possible claim that they should have won instead.
 It comes as close as possible to guaranteeing majority support for the winning candidate.
 This paper by Richard Darlington of Cornell University summarizes the current status: https://arxiv.org/pdf/1807.01366.
 Academics at Princeton University also make a strong case for Condorcet methods: https://www.princeton.edu/~cuff/voting/theory.html.
 Various Condorcet methods differ only in how they deal with the rare instances when there is no Condorcet winner.

 Interested parties can try out different election methods at the Condorcet Internet Voting Service (CIVS).
 You can also explore different voting methods at the Smart Voting Simulator.